reedes/vim-one/README.markdown

 # vim-one

-> Open file in specific instance of Vim, optionally in a split or tab
+> Open file in single server instance of Vim, optionally in a split or tab

-_NOTE: This script is in BETA at least until the end of March and will see substantial changes.
+_NOTE: This script should be considered BETA quality at least until the end of March as it will see substantial changes.
 Contributions are welcome to improve it, including support for invoking Vim on other platforms (Linux, Windows, etc.)_

 # Features